hindu-comm/weblogs/manasataramgini/2015/11/2015-11-19_the-autumn-days.md

 the hill side, swinging his tail swatting away biting gnats.
 Suddenly, three strange animals appeared before him.
 They looked sort of like men but were not exactly men as we known them today; rather they were an archaic type of *Homo*.
-Rushing at him they attacked him with their hafted weapons.
+Rushing at him they attackedhimwith their hafted weapons.
 One of them hit him but the missile glanced off his thick hide.
 Realizing the danger from them he charged them.
 The one in the front was an easy target and his horn found its mark.
 The hominin